Including Your Startup on a Resume (+ Example)

 Should I list my startup or business on my resume?

-The only drawback you may face from a prospective employer is that it's usually unverifiable.
+But what about the cons here?
+Frankly, the only drawback you may face from a prospective employer is that it's usually unverifiable.
 You can claim marvelous skills and knowledge you acquired but it would be nearly impossible to verify for an employer or recruiter.
 You would really have to prove yourself during the job interview.
+Keep that in mind here.

 Should I list my failed startup or business on my resume?

-Yes, the outcome doesn't really matter.
+It won’t come as a surprise to the hiring manager that the business failed.
 The chances of success for your first startup are really against you.
 Even the most successful entrepreneurs had many failed attempts until they found success.
 You should ensure that you list the more relevant skills and knowledge you acquired while working on your startup.

 When should you not list your startup or business?